Skip to content

 10. Your Internet Connection Is Your Lifeline

-How your stream performs absolutely determines whether viewers stay or leave within thirty seconds of joining your room.
+How your stream performs determines whether viewers stay or leave within thirty seconds of joining your room.
 Nothing kills viewer retention faster than buffering, freezing, or disconnecting mid-session.

 Minimum requirements: